JaekyoungChang/A2-Group7/README.md

 2. Enter your name exactly as you typed it when you created your account.
 3. Enter a new password.
 (Please see Note 5.)

-*Note 5: Please be aware that the same password requirements apply for a reset password as for initial password creation, these are:
+> Note 6: Please be aware that the same password requirements apply for a reset password as for initial password creation, these are:
-        - Password must be at least 20 characters in length.
+> - Password must be at least 20 characters in length.
-        - Password must contain upper and lowercase characters
+> - Password must contain upper and lowercase characters.
-        - Password must contain at least one number.*
+> - Password must contain at least one number.

-## Using the Ticket menu
+### The Ticket menu

 Once you are logged in, you can choose from the following options: